anvaldes/sklearn-migrator/README.md

 /test_github/input/1.5.0/requirements_input.txt
 ```

 iii.
-Go to the repo: https://github.com/anvaldes/environments_scikit_learn and find out for the Dockerfile and requirementst.txt for the output corresponding scikit-learn version.
+Go to the repo: https://github.com/anvaldes/environments_scikit_learn and find out for the Dockerfile and requirements.txt for the output corresponding scikit-learn version.

 You will have this: